-In addition to this the Marthas take part in a variety of campaigns together with other organizations and authorities.
+In addition to this, the Marthas take part in a variety of campaigns in collaboration with other organizations and the authorities.
 Adult education is an important field of activities and is implemented in study groups.
-The themes vary from human relations, women and develpoment, gardening and environment to cooking and healthy eating.
+The themes vary from human relations, women and development, gardening and environment to cooking and healthy eating.

 How it began

-Towards the end of the 19th century Finland was struggling through hard times under the Russian Empire.
-A number of far-sighted women understood that in order to withstand the hardships Finland needed to start educational work at grass-root level, which is why the Martha Association was founded in 1899.
-Advice on very basic skills was needed in the home, and the association started to do home economics work, first by making house-to-house visits which soon developed into planned courses.
+Towards the end of the 19th century, Finland was experiencing hard times under the Russian Empire.
+A group of far-sighted women realised that in order to endure these hardships Finland needed to start educational work at grass-root level, which is why the Martha Association was founded in 1899.
+Advice on very basic skills was needed in the home, and the association started to offer home economics counselling, first by visiting individual households, an activity that soon developed into planned courses.

-As time passed the Martha organization gained a firm footing both in rural areas and in towns and its membership grew to the present number of 46 000.
-The members are organized into 1200 local clubs headed by elected leaders.
-The organization is divided into districts.
+In time, the Martha organization gained a firm footing both in rural areas and in towns.
+Its current membership count is 38 500, the majority being women.
+The members are organized into 1000 local clubs headed by elected leaders.
+The organization is divided into 13 districts.
 Each district association has an executive director, employed home economics specialists and an elected board.
-The national Marttaliitto (The Martha Association) has its headquarters in Helsinki.
-A magazine called Martat has been published since 1902, and material on home economics is produced continuously.
-The organization has received a State subsidy since 1907 for the expenses incurred by home economics.
+The central association Marttaliitto (The Martha Association) has its headquarters in Helsinki.
+The magazine Martat has been published since 1902, and other material on home economics is being produced continuously.
+The organization has been receiving state subsidy since 1907 for the expenses incurred by home economics counselling.